500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 Our projection is based on the total balance of your accounts seen in your Assets & Liabilities.
 This includes savings and fixed deposits in Singapore Dollar and foreign currencies across your personal and joint accounts.

 If you have a positive monthly cashflow, we’ll add the net amount to your cash balance.
-Conversely, if you have a negative cashflow, we’ll draw cash to cover the shortfall amount.
-If you have both a shortfall and goals to fund, cash goes to cover your shortfall first.
+Conversely, if you have a negative cashflow, we’ll assume there’s no savings added to your cash balances that month.

 By default, your cash balance grows at the deposit interest rate of 0.05% p.a. from today till your end of life.
 You can adjust the rate used by going to Plan settings.